soasme/beeper.py/README.md

 # beeper.py

-Bundle virtualenv and your project as a relocatable tar.
+Bundling virtualenv and your project as a relocatable tar.

+That makes you have an enjoyment of deploy experience: fetch tar, extract tar, run install, and it' done!

-## Writer you `beeper.yml`
+## Writer your `beeper.yml`

 Example: